 3043.
-Middle School Methods.
+Middle School Methods and Classroom Management.

 An examination of the philosophy and organizational patterns of the middle school, the unique learning characteristics of middle school students and the appropriate methods for teaching them.
+Pre-requisite: Admission to Teacher Education.
 Fall, Spring.